Risks of Raising Art Prices

 ** All else being equal, given the choice between a more expensive work of art by one artist and a less expensive one by another artist, a buyer will usually choose the less expensive one.
 Make sure your prices are comparable to artists whose art, experience, accomplishments and resumes are similar to yours.
 Better yet, price somewhat less than your immediate "competition."
 Just because you see other artists in your circle or area raising their prices, that's no reason for you to do it too.

 ** If you're not making many sales, you may get the impression people don't like your art when it's really more about your prices.
-Talented artists who price too high too soon can get discouraged or even quit due to lack of sales, but instead of doing that, try making your art more affordable first.
+Talented artists who price too high too soon can get discouraged or even quit due to lack of sales.
+Instead of giving up, try lowering your prices and making your art more affordable first.
 That could be all you need to jumpstart the selling process.

 ** Some artists price high because they think people will take their art more seriously.
-The truth is that it's the same exact art no matter how high or low you price it.
-Experienced discriminating art buyers, collectors and gallery owners know that; they look at the art first and everything else later.
+The truth is that it's the same exact art no matter how high or low you price it, and you're fooling no one.
+Experienced discriminating art buyers, collectors and gallery owners know to look at the art first and everything else later, especially prices.
+They make decisions based entirely on the merits of the art.
 If it's good art and they want to either buy, show or otherwise act on it, then they look at the price.
-And if the price is something they can work with, good things start happening.
-If it's not, they continue their "good art" searches elsewhere.
+Then they do the research including studying the resume, checking the sales history, and seeing whether the prices make sense.
+If they do, and the prices are something they can work with and afford, good things start happening.
+If not, or if they have difficulty justifying the purchase based on the artist's history, they continue their quest for "good art" elsewhere.

 ** Raise your prices too high too fast and you can outstrip the market for your art.
 Rather than continue buying, people who already own your work might decide they're happy with what they have and say stuff like, "I'm sure glad I bought mine when prices were more affordable."
 Those who didn't buy early on might not buy at all and say stuff like, "I should have bought when prices were low."
 If everybody starts saying stuff like that, you're in trouble.

 ** Raise your prices too high to fast in good economic times or just because "everybody else is doing it" or if you've gotten a lot of publicity in a short period of time, and you risk having to lower them when the spotlight stops shining or the economy turns soft.
-If that happens, collectors who already own your work might lose faith, galleries may back off from showing your art at all, and in worst case scenarios re-establishing the market for your work can take years.
+If that happens, collectors who already own your work might lose faith, galleries may back off from showing your art at all, re-establishing the market for your work can take years, and in worst case scenarios, your market can evaporate for good.

 ** Raise your prices too high too fast and you risk losing your most dedicated long-term supporters and collectors.
 You have to keep your longstanding fans in the game.
 They're the ones who got you where you are today.
 Never forget them.